Skouat44/AndroidDevChallenge/README.md

 The application in question will not allow to make lives outside this context.
 You will need to be present at a YouNight affiliate site to use YouNight.

+Tell us how you plan on bringing it to life
 -----------------------------------------

+We are currently at the idea stage.
+We think that only Google can afford to hope for such a success of this application, thanks to the popularity of Google Maps that will naturally lead people to these new features, offered by the application.
+But who will lead them gradually to take in hand other services less known to the general public such as Google Measure and ARcore.

 -Tell us about you.
 --------------------------------------